itispaleocapa/paleocube/README.md

 # paleocube
-basic coding activity with arduino
+basic coding activity for children based on the idea of Cubetto, made with Arduino